c-lombardi23/FOCAL/docs/source/index.rst

-Fiber Cleave Image Processing v0.1.0
+FOCAL v0.1.0
 ====================================

-A toolkit for fiber-cleave quality classification using Convolutional Neural Networks (CNN)
+A AI toolkit for fiber-cleave quality classification using Convolutional Neural Networks (CNN)
 and tension prediction using a Multi-Layer Perceptron (MLP) or XGBoost Regression Model

 .. toctree::